 A soundtrack of vinyl records

-“We nearly called it Jura but thought people might confuse us with that lovely island off the coast of Scotland known for whisky,” says Gurney.
-“We also thought about calling it Trousseau, but Google revealed that as well as being a grape in the Jura along with Savagnin and Poulsard, a trousseau is the apparel a bride collects in anticipation of marriage…”
+“We nearly called it Jura but thought people might confuse us with the Scottish island known for whisky,” says co-founder, Mark Gurney.
+“We also thought about calling it Trousseau but learnt that as well as being a grape, a trousseau is the apparel a bride collects in anticipation of marriage…”

 Gurney, who originally worked in music, and recalls selling a bottle of Flaccianello to Coldplay’s drummer at Levan, has never been a fan of the term, Fine Wine.
 “It’s quite an exclusive term, but I still love to offer older vintages from interesting worldwide producers who are broadly more ‘classic’ in style and approach.”
 Hence Super Tuscan 2004 Ornellaia is offered at the bargain price of £230.
 “That would be £600-700 in most central London restaurants!”

 Gurney’s tastes are ever-evolving, “changing with my experience and exposure to new things.
 Those things can be people, places or culture “and that’s the best part!
 I’m as excited about discovering new young winemakers as I am about drinking dusty old Burgundy.
-I’m also really interested in regions undergoing a quiet renaissance.
-Bordeaux, Champagne, Cahors – with bags of history or a reputation for a certain old-school style.
-But who have a new-wave of winemakers breaking away from ‘traditional’ approaches.
-Super exciting!”
+I’m also really interested in regions undergoing a quiet renaissance such as Cahors – with bags of history or a reputation for a certain old-school style.
+But who have a new wave of winemakers breaking away from ‘traditional’ approaches.”

 By Douglas Blyde.